Deploying a CAP Application

 backoffLimit: 1

-NOTE: The example above is a minimal CAPApplicationVersion that can be deployed.
-For a more supported configuration and their explanations, see here.
+NOTE: The example above shows a minimal CAPApplicationVersion.
+For a complete configuration with explanations, see here.

-The controller component of CAP Operator reacts to these objects and creates further resources, which constitute a running application:
+The CAP Operator controller reacts to these objects and creates additional resources that constitute a running application:

-• Deployment (and service) for the application server with credentials (from secrets) to access SAP BTP services injected as VCAP_SERVICES environment variable
+• Deployment (and service) for the application server, with SAP BTP service credentials injected as the VCAP_SERVICES environment variable

-• Deployment (and service) for the approuter with destination mapping to the application server and subscription server (for the tenant provisioning route)
+• Deployment (and service) for the approuter, with destination mappings to the application server and subscription server (for tenant provisioning)

 • Job for the version content deployer

-• TLS certificates for the domains provided using either “Gardener” cert-management or cert-manager.io cert-manager
+• TLS certificates for the specified domains using either “Gardener” cert-management or cert-manager.io cert-manager

 • Istio gateway resource for the application domains

-The content deployer is used to deploy content or configuration to SAP BTP services, before using them.
+The content deployer deploys content or configuration to SAP BTP services before they are used.

 Once these resources are available, the CAPApplicationVersion status changes to Ready.
-The controller proceeds to automatically create an object of type CAPTenant, which corresponds to the tenant of the provider subaccount.
-Please see tenant subscription for details on how the CAPTenant resource is reconciled.
+The controller then automatically creates a CAPTenant object for the provider subaccount tenant.
+See tenant subscription for details on how the CAPTenant resource is reconciled.

-The CAPApplicationVersion resource is meant to be immutable - it’s spec should not be modified once it is deployed.
-This is also prevented by our web-hooks which we recommend to always keep active (default).
+The CAPApplicationVersion resource is immutable — its spec must not be modified after deployment.
+This is enforced by webhooks, which we recommend keeping active (the default).